youdie323323/IWM/README.md

 To use this tool, Basically edit the main function in main.go.
 You can view `Api.md` or visit `*_test.go` to know tool usage.
 If you have any questions or issue, please contact me on discord: `m3ow3r`

+# TODO
+Rewrite some code
+Add more event
+Rewrite const
+More xml tag